read time 7 minutes

 Thinks in systems, not fragments.
 Understands the why behind the what.

-WHAT: Pattern Sense is the practice of seeing beyond individual problems to the systems that generate them in the first place.
+WHAT: Pattern Sense is the intuition of seeing beyond individual problems to the systems that generate them in the first place.
 It’s systems thinking applied to daily decisions—the discipline of zooming out before zooming in.
 Instead of asking why this user dropped off, ask what journey brought them here.

 → When the room fixes what’s broken, be the one redesigning the system that broke it.